SAP/sap-btp-service-operator/README.md

 ## Working with Multiple Subaccounts
 The SAP BTP service operator can be configured to manage multiple subaccounts within a single Kubernetes cluster.
 Each resource is assigned to a specific subaccount using a unique set of credentials.
-To connect a resource to a subaccount, you must first obtain the [access credentials](#setup) for the SAP BTP service operator and then store and maintain them securely in a secret.
+To connect a resource to a subaccount, you must first obtain the [access credentials](#setup) for the SAP BTP service operator and then store and maintain them securely in secret.

-The secret selection process follows a specific order:
+The SAP BTP service operator checks for stored secrets.
+You have several options at your disposal to configure secrets:

 ### 1. Explicit Secret Configuration
 #### Define a new secret
 ```yaml
 apiVersion: v1